 - Investigating a new market for a product

 You are encouraged to challenge yourself in your project work to support your own development and goals.
-For example completing a project in in your existing team is unlikely to be adequately developmental if it is just ‘business as usual’, so we suggest working in a different team or site, or stretching your application of knowledge within your current department.
+For example, completing a project in in your existing team is unlikely to be adequately developmental if it is just ‘business as usual’, so we suggest working in a different team or site or stretching your application of knowledge within your current department.

 Your final assessment is a live consultancy project.
-This assignment covers important elements such as working with the client to develop a clear brief, understanding what is already known about the subject (for example a review of the professional and academic literature), and the methods and techniques that might be required to carry out the work.
+This assignment covers essential elements such as working with the client to develop a clear brief, understanding what is already known about the subject (for example a review of the professional and academic literature), and the methods and techniques that might be required to carry out the work.
 You will work with your client to agree a project brief and be allocated a supervisor to support your project.

 End Point Assessment